 5. Scoop the mix into 6 balls and squeeze firmly, then flatten slightly, to make burger-shaped patties.
 Set aside for a few mins while you make the crème fraîche sauce.

-6. Spoon half the tub of crème fraîche into a bowl.
+6. Spoon half the pot of crème fraîche into a bowl.
 Halve the cucumber widthways and set 1 half to one side.
-Halve the remaining cucumber chunk vertically and use a teaspoon to scoop out the seeds.
-Slice the cucumber into thin half moons and add to the crème fraîche.
+Halve the remaining cucumber vertically and use a teaspoon to scoop out the seeds.
+Slice the cucumber into thin half-moons and add to the crème fraîche.
 Squeeze in the juice from the lemon and add a pinch of salt and pepper.
-Stir to mix and et aside.
+Stir to mix and set aside.

 8. Pop the cooked burgers onto 2 warm plates and dollop on the cucumber crème fraîche.
 Serve with the chips on the side, along with a handful of lamb's lettuce leaves.

 9. TIP: If you haven't got a food processor, finely grate the beetroot and halloumi.
 Finely chop the mint leaves.
 Mash the lentils till nearly smooth.Stir them together in a bowl, then beat in the rest of the burger ingredients.
 Follow the method, squeeze the mix together firmly to make the burgers.